fortepc/scantools/README.md

-# tpminc
+# scantools
-A collection of scripts and tools to help optimize my job
+A collection of scripts and tools to help optimize my job that is primarily scanning and processing those scans